dyne/dnscrypt-proxy/README.markdown

 transparently redirect them to their own resolver.
 This especially happens on public Wifi hotspots, such as coffee shops.

+As a workaround, the port number can be changed using the `--resolver-port=<port>` option.
+For example, OpenDNS servers reply to queries sent to ports 53, 443 and 5353.

-As a workaround, the DNSCrypt proxy can force outgoing queries to be sent over TCP.
+In addition, the DNSCrypt proxy can force outgoing queries to be sent over TCP.
 For example, TCP port 443, which is commonly used for communication over HTTPS, may not be filtered.

-The `tcp-port=<port>` command-line switch forces this behavior.
+The `--tcp-only` command-line switch forces this behavior.
 When an incoming query is received, the daemon immediately replies with a "response truncated" message, forcing the client to retry over TCP.
 The daemon then encrypts and signs the query and forwards it over TCP